 HOW TO VISIT LOWER ANTELOPE CANYON

-The walking tour is 1 mile in total and takes 45 minutes to 1 hour.
+The walking tour is 1 mile and takes 45 minutes to 1 hour.
 Tours are called 10 minutes before the scheduled departure.

 BEST TIME TO VISIT ANTELOPE CANYON